 Plan Your Journey

-Every trip we craft to The Makgadikgadi Pans, Botswana is private and built around you — your dates, your pace and the wildlife you most want to see.
+Every trip we craft to the Makgadikgadi is private and built around you — your dates, your pace and the wildlife you most want to see.
 Our specialists have travelled this ground themselves and design each itinerary by hand.
-Contact our team to begin planning, or explore our The Makgadikgadi Pans, Botswana destination guide for more detail.
+Contact our team to begin planning, or explore our Makgadikgadi Pans destination guide for more detail.